 I hope you enjoy exploring Reykjavik!

 However, if you are at all interested in the exciting Icelandic landscape, I urge you not to stay only in the vicinity of Reykjavik.
-The capital city, the Reykjanes peninsular and the Golden Circle are great, but they don’t compare with South Iceland in my opinion.
+The capital city, the Reykjanes peninsula and the Golden Circle are great, but they don’t compare with South Iceland in my opinion.

 If you can get as far as Vik, you’ll get to see the wild black sand beaches, volcanic rock formations and also some stunning waterfalls.
 But ideally, you’ll go as far as southeast Iceland, where glaciers flow down the sides of volcanoes and huge icebergs float in serene glacial lakes.
 It really is spectacular!